k15z/MetricX/README.md

 ### Combine multiple tasks
-If you have multiple tasks, as is typical in a benchmarking scenario, you can use the :class:`~metricx.TaskGrid` to wrap them together and generated combined visualizations and more.
+If you have multiple tasks, as is typical in a benchmarking scenario, you can use the `TaskGrid` to wrap them together and generated combined visualizations and more.

 ```python
 from metricx import TaskGrid